b-lev/Python-Setup/README.md

 <p align="center"><img src="images/vsc-flake8.jpg?raw=true" width="75%"></p>
 <p align="center"><img src="images/vsc-lint-on-save.jpg?raw=true" width="75%"></p>

+Now go back to your python file and adjust the formatting.
+You should see it change back upon saving the file.
+With flake8, you will see squiggly colored underlines where there are problems, much like a spell checker in a word document.
+If you hover over problems, you'll get a tooltip-style hint as to what's run.
+You can also pull up a list of problems from the status bar at the very bottom (left side) of the vscode window.

+## Adding isort to vscode
+There are a few tutorials for doing this online, but I don't know that they are helpful for beginners.
+I'm not sure the following is easy.
+Proceed at your own risk.

+VSCode keeps its settings in a file called "settings.json".
+JSON is a human-readable format for storing structured values that is written by computers; or maybe it's a computer-readable format for storing structured values that is written by humans.
+We are going to modify the json file directly.

-# Other Topics
+# Other Topics you should look into

-To be written.

-## Debugging with pdb

-To be written.
+There are many other topics and tools that you should start looking into to improve your ability to code.
+Future versions of this site will expand on some of them.

+- [pdb](https://docs.python.org/3.9/library/pdb.html) is an *essential* tool for debugging.
+You really need to learn how to run your code in debug mode (hint: it's ```python -m pdb mycode.py```) and then how to navigate your way around the debugger console.
+If you are debugging with print statements, you are not doing it right.
-## Managing two projects with different requirements

-Your program will be written based on a specific version of Python.
-It may use features in, say, version 3.9 that are removed in version 3.10.
+- [venv](https://docs.python.org/3.9/library/venv.html) and [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) allow management of two or more python projects with differing requirements.
+Why does that happen?
+Well, one of your programs may be written based on a specific version of Python.
+It may use features in, say, version 3.9 that are removed or altered in version 3.10.
 Similarly, you might use a third-party library that might be upgraded in the future.
 Another problem is that you may be required to use Python 3.9 in one course and Python 3.6 in another course.
 You really need set up separate "environments" for each project that ensure functionality is preserved and isolated.
-You can do this with virtual environments and ```venv```.

-To be written.

-## Other Tools

-- [doctest](https://docs.python.org/3/library/doctest.html) The doctest module searches for pieces of text that look like interactive Python sessions, and then executes those sessions to verify that they work exactly as shown.
+- [doctest](https://docs.python.org/3/library/doctest.html) is a  module that searches for pieces of text that look like interactive Python sessions, and then executes those sessions to verify that they work exactly as shown.
 - [pylint](https://pylint.org) Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
-- [pydocstyle](https://pypi.org/project/pydocstyle/). pydocstyle is a static analysis tool for checking compliance with Python docstring conventions.
+- [pydocstyle](https://pypi.org/project/pydocstyle/) is a static analysis tool for checking compliance with Python docstring conventions.
-- [pyright](https://github.com/Microsoft/pyright).
-Pyright is a fast type checker meant for large Python source bases.
+- [pyright](https://github.com/Microsoft/pyright) is a fast type checker meant for large Python source bases.
 It can run in a “watch” mode and performs fast incremental updates when files are modified.
-- [hypothesis](https://hypothesis.readthedocs.io/en/latest/).
-A Python library for creating unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for.
+- [hypothesis](https://hypothesis.readthedocs.io/en/latest/) is a Python library for creating unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for.
-- [scalene](https://pypi.org/project/scalene/) Scalene is a high-performance CPU, GPU and memory profiler for Python that does a number of things that other Python profilers do not and cannot do.
+- [scalene](https://pypi.org/project/scalene/)  is a high-performance CPU, GPU and memory profiler for Python that does a number of things that other Python profilers do not and cannot do.
 It runs orders of magnitude faster than other profilers while delivering far more detailed information.